-The Tomatis® method is a type of sound therapy, similar to auditory integration training.
+The Tomatis method is a type of sound therapy, similar to Auditory Integration Training (AIT).
 It claims to improve listening and communication skills.

 This method was developed in the 1960s by Dr Alfred Tomatis, a French ear, nose and throat specialist.
 Tomatis was interested in the difference between hearing and listening.